mikerenfro/nsf-proposal/README.md

 ### Sample Output

-The following tables are grouped by base font, latex engine, and font size.
+The following table is grouped by base font, latex engine, and font size.
 The "S", "D", and "R" PDFs represent the one-page summary, the <=15-page project description, and the bibliography for a sample NSF proposal.
 These PDFs can be uploaded to [research.gov](https://research.gov/)